3 days in Singapore is the perfect amount of time for a city getaway. Read on for places to add to your Singapore itinerary!

 Singapore is a small island in Southeast Asia that has quickly established a reputation for rapid urbanization and being a melting pot of cultures.
-Over the past few years, I’ve traveled to Singapore tons of times for work, but never got a chance to visit some of the city’s must-see attractions.
+Over the past few years, I’ve traveled to Singapore probably over a dozen times – here are my first-hand tips for visiting the top attractions in Singapore and where to stay.

 To be honest, I had (still have) a slight bias against Singapore as it is often mentioned as a contender to steal Hong Kong’s crown as Asia’s World City.
 So this time, I decided to let go of any preconceptions to see Singapore with a fresh pair of eyes.

 There’s no doubt about it, there are lots of wonderful places to visit in Singapore and the food is pretty darn tasty!
-If you are planning a trip to Singapore, read on for some practical travel tips, places to add to your Singapore itinerary, and my honest take on what is and isn’t worth your time and money.
+If you are planning a trip to explore Singapore in 3 days, read on for some practical travel tips, places to add to your Singapore itinerary, and my honest take on what is and isn’t worth your time and money.

 Important things to know before visiting Singapore

-- To get into Singapore you’ll need to fly into Changi International Airport.
-A cab from the airport to the city costs just 25 SGD (18 USD) and takes less than half an hour from door-to-door, or you can hop on a shared airport shuttle for 7 USD if you aren’t in a hurry.
+✈️ To get into Singapore you’ll need to fly into Changi International Airport.
+A cab from the airport to the city costs approximately 25 SGD (18 USD) and takes less than half an hour from door-to-door, or you can pre-book your private airport pick up or drop off here.
+Not in a rush or traveling light?
+Hop on a shared airport shuttle for 7 USD if you aren’t in a hurry.
 Click here to book your Singapore airport shuttle ahead of time!

-- The currency is the Singapore Dollar.
-The exchange rate is approximately US$1 to 1.38 SGD, though most places accept credit card.
+💱 The currency is the Singapore Dollar.
+The exchange rate is approximately US$1 to 1.38 SGD, 1 Euro: 1.46 SGD or AU$1: 0.87. though most places accept credit card.

-- There is no “best time of year” to visit Singapore.
-It is a tropical country and is hot all year-round, though there may be more rain during the summer months from June to August.
+🌤️ There is no “best time of year” to visit Singapore.
+It is a tropical country and is hot all year-round, though there may be more rain on average during the summer months from June to August and again in October and November.
+There are also some major tradeshows, corporate events and concerts that take place in the city – during these times, you can expect hotel rates and demand for accommodation to go up.

 Where to stay in Singapore